allicsander/100_days_of_code/README.md

 ### day 11 😊

-Maybe I was born to be a lobster 😐
+Maybe I was born to be a lobster 😐\
+doing sixth day assignments